meedan/meedan.com/README.md

 Hooray, a new Meedani!
 Like the logos, team member information is stored as JSON data.
 Take a peek in `data/team_members.json` and add a member (in alphabetical order) like so:

         {
-          "name": "steven",
+          "name": "meedani",
-          "fullname": "Steven Bird",
+          "fullname": "Me Meedani",
           "title": "Senior Advisor"
         }

 Add a @1x version (200px, under 10kb) and a @2x version (400px, under 20kb) to `images/team/`.

+## Adding a new page

+- Create a `page__[pagename].scss` which imports the `shared` sass.
+That will ensure the basic CSS is in place for the page.
+- Add markup to `source/localizable`
+- Add copy to `locales/en.yml` (and other locales as appropriate)
+- If you are adding it to the top level navigation: Add the page name to pages array in the `partials/_nav.erb` template and add the page name to the pages array in `source/stylesheets/nav.scss`.
+That will ensure it appears and is styled correctly when active.

 ## Releasing new versions

 Use `npm version (major|minor|patch)` to tag a new version in the [SemVer](http://semver.org/) style.

-## Deploying

-To deploy the files from the www directory to the gh-pages branch first tag a release like `npm version minor && git push && git push --tags`.
-When the repo gets updated on github, an automatic build and deployment of the development site is triggered.

-Then `git checkout master`, `git merge develop`, `git push`, and we use [jenkins](https://jenkins.io/ "Jenkins") to trigger the deploy.
+Then push your new commits and the new release with: `git push && git push --tags`

 ## Sass structure

 - Middleman compiles and Live-reloads the Sass for you.
 - There are two files for each page: `shared.scss` and `page__[pagename].scss`.
 That `@imports` everything else.
-(We do it this way to ensure that we send the fewest possible lines of CSS to each page.)
+(We have separate sass files for each page to ensure that we send the fewest possible lines of CSS to each page.)
 - Then we import our Sass components, pages, and utility files from `source/stylesheets`.

 Note: we are serving the site with [HTTP/2](https://http2.github.io/ "HTTP/2") so we no longer use image sprites, and we don't bundle all our CSS into a single file.

+## Sass linting

+We use Sass formatting guideliness that are captured in a `.stylelintrc` file — you can use a stylelint linter in your editor of choice by following instructions on the [Stylelint website](https://stylelint.io/)

 ## Running tests